-A website’s UX design determines whether they will stay on the site and become a loyal customer or not.
-Your website needs to have a great UX design.
+A website’s UX and UI design determines whether they will stay on the site and become a loyal customer or not.
+Your website needs to have a great UX and user interface design.
 This will help ensure that your visitors stay and not go elsewhere.

 There are important factors to ensure a good UX design, from a user perspective.
 Read on.

 1. Users are less skilled than developers

 Many developers live in a different world than the average user.
 Developers can become consumed with building the next best website.
 There is a tendency to lose sight of the fact that sometimes a simpler design is a better.
 Keep in mind you are building the site for the average user.
 Remember, their skill sets may not be as advanced as your own.

 The Organization for Economic Co-operation and Development conducted an international study on computer literacy in 33 countries, which gives an interesting look at the average computer skills of the general population.
 The study took four years to complete and tested 215,942 people, at least 5,000 from each county.

 What they discovered was that 14% of the adult population were below level 1 in the computer skills department.
 Also 29% were at level 1, which is a basic understanding of software and email.
 There were 26% of participants who scored at level 2 and 5% at level 3.
 All this was basic computer literacy as there were no navigation tests done.

 Thus, if designers want to create a site that will be accessible for the majority of the population they will need to design it as simply as possible.

 “It is not just about good-looking design; it is also about a design easily perceived and navigated by users.”